paugier/mercurial-book/en/app-git.rst

 fundamental difference that make Mercurial extensions more powerful than Git's approach: you can monkeypatch nearly everything without having to create a new distribution.
-Git's approach is less flexible arguably more difficult to maintain.
+Git's approach is less flexible and arguably more difficult to maintain.
 Your options are:

 1. Recompile Git with your changes and distribute it to others (adding a feature to the canonical Git distribution is equivalent to this).